outsidedav/swift/index.md

 {{site.data.keyword.cloud}} offers solutions and services to empower Swift developers and applications with the security, AI, and value demanded by your customers.
 With a broad portfolio of offerings and SDKs, you can leverage these services, and bring cutting-edge applications to market quickly.
 The Swift programming guide teaches you how to add services to a new or existing Swift application, whether it is an iOS client or server-side Swift.
 {: shortdesc}

-The following tutorial is an entry point to show you how you can easily create a Swift mobile app with {{site.data.keyword.mobileanalytics_full}} by using an empty Starter Kit from the [{{site.data.keyword.cloud_notm}} Developer Console for Apple](https://console.bluemix.net/developer/appledevelopment/starter-kits).
-From the console, you will add the {{site.data.keyword.mobileanalytics_short}} service, download the code, run the iOS app locally in Xcode, configure and monitor the app.
+The following tutorial is an entry point to show you how to easily create a Swift mobile app with {{site.data.keyword.mobileanalytics_full}} by using an empty Starter Kit from the [{{site.data.keyword.cloud_notm}} Developer Console for Apple](https://console.bluemix.net/developer/appledevelopment/starter-kits).
+From the console, you add the {{site.data.keyword.mobileanalytics_short}} service, download the code, run the iOS app locally in Xcode, configure, and monitor the app.

 ## Step 1.
 Requirements for Developers
 {: #dev-requirements}